-Students are not allowed to arrive at school before 7:30am. (unless in Before Care) Marquette Academy offers Before Care starting at 7:00am.
+Students should not arrive at school before 7:30am. (unless in Before Care) Marquette Academy offers Before Care starting at 7:00am.
 Students will be housed in the preschool wing play room until 7:30 am and then sent to the gymnasium with the rest of the students.
+Do not leave students at school unattended before the doors open at 7:30.

-The cost for before care from 7:00 - 7:30 am is \$2.00.
+The cost for before care from 7:00 - 7:30 am is \$2.50/day.